The Secret of the Unicorn: Synopsis

-Tintin deduces that the each of the models contains a scroll, which united lead to the location of Red Rackham's treasure.
+Tintin deduces that each of the models contains a scroll, which united lead to the location of Red Rackham's treasure.
 Tintin and Haddock try to get the three scrolls but they are out of luck: Tintin's wallet (with the first scroll) is stolen, while Sakharine is found drugged, and the scroll inside his own Unicorn missing.
 Meanwhile, Barnaby requests a meeting with Tintin, but is gunned down on Tintin's doorstep before he can speak, and points to sparrows as a cryptic clue to the identity of his assailant before falling unconscious.
-A few days later, Tintin is kidnapped by the perpetrators of the shooting: the Bird brothers, two unscrupulous antique dealers who own the third model of the Unicorn.
+A few days later, Tintin is kidnapped and chloroformed by the perpetrators of the shooting: the Bird brothers, two unscrupulous antique dealers who own the third model of the Unicorn.
 They are behind the theft of Tintin's model and have also stolen Sakharine's parchment, knowing that only by possessing all three parchments can the location of Red Rackham's treasure be found.

 Tintin escapes from the cellars of the Bird brothers' country estate, Marlinspike Hall, while the Captain arrives with Thomson and Thompson to arrest them.
 It is revealed that the Bird Brothers have only one of the parchments, as two were lost when their wallet was stolen.
 It is also revealed that Barnaby survived and has made a full recovery, much to Max Bird's enragement.
 The Bird brothers are arrested.
 Tintin and Thomson and Thompson track down the pickpocket, Aristides Silk, a kleptomaniac who has a penchant for collecting wallets, and obtain the Bird Brothers' wallet, containing the missing two parchments.
 By combining the three parchments and holding them to light, Tintin and Haddock discover the coordinates (20°37'42.0" N 70°52'15.0" W, 82 km north of the Dominican Republic) of the lost treasure and plan an expedition to find it.